slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
+> *"If you have a garden and a library, you have everything you need."
+-- Cicero*

 - what’s your adrenaline type? velocidade ou fronteira do conhecido
 - If you’re not trying to make money, what are you even doing?
 -->